Wi-Fi-Labs/Labs-Guides/GEN 3/Emulator/Gen3TIDSIDRNG.md

 ### Option A: Searching with Finder-Toolbox

-Open [Finder-Toolbox](https://github.com/Lincoln-LM/Finder-ToolBox) and in the Gen 3 tab select the `TID/SID` option.
+Open [Finder-Toolbox](https://github.com/Lincoln-LM/Finder-ToolBox) and select the `TID/SID` option from the Gen 3 tab.
 In the new window, select the `Gen III RS Search` tab, and input your target `PID` and desired `TID`; after this just click 'Search'.<br>
 You should now have a few results for Dates + Times where you'll get a combo of your desired TID + an SID that will make your desired `PID` Shiny - including if it will be Square Shiny when transferred over to SwSh.
 If no Square Shiny option appears, it unfortunately means that there is no Initial Seed where that specific TID+SID combo is possible.<br>
 On the example below we will be selecting the option that gives us the Initial Seed `CA23`, as it gives us the Square Shiny combo (for aesthetic reasons).<br>